Skip to content

 And what about the disadvantages?
 There must be a downside to voice acting, and you should know about it before you learn how to become a voice actor.

-- Up-Front Expenses: If you decide to record from home, setting up your studio will become possible at a cost.
-In addition, you’ll have to meet the expenses for quality recording equipment.
+• Up-Front Expenses: If you decide to record from home, setting up your own recording studio will cost you.
+In addition, you’ll have expenses for high-quality recording equipment.

-- Freelance Work: Being a voice actor means that you’ll work as a freelancer.
-Such a job doesn’t provide the most stability, especially when starting.
+• Freelance Work: Being a voice actor means that you’ll work as a freelancer.
+Such a job doesn’t offer much stability, especially at the beginning.

-- Hard On The Voice: Doing tons of voice work might exhaust your vocal cords.
+• Hard On The Voice: Doing tons of voice work can exhaust your vocal cords.

 Can You Make Money As A Voice Actor?